Welcome to the Freedom Within Project

 The impact of this work has a powerfully positive effect upon the inmates, their families, communities, and upon our society as a whole.

-January 2016 - Santa Cruz County Jail Graduation
+January 2016 - Santa Cruz County Jail CODE 4 Graduation

-On January 28, 2016 nine Santa Cruz County Jail (SCCJ) inmates graduated from the second round of the jail's 12-week program designed to reduce recidivism.
+On January 28, 2016 nine Santa Cruz County Jail (SCCJ) inmates graduated from the second round of the jail's 12-week CODE 4 program.
+CODE 4 (Correctional Opportunities for Developing Empowerment) is designed to reduce recidivism by providing inmates with a structured and supportive space where they can explore behavior patterns that have caused harm in their lives.
 Freedom Within Prison Project (FWPP) congratulates these graduates and is proud of the personal work the incarcerated men have done.
-FWPP is one of the groups that teaches a course for SCCJ's 12-week Inmate Program.
+FWPP is one of the groups that teaches a course for SCCJ's 12-week CODE 4 Inmate Program.

 FWPP Educational Staffers, Marc L'Ecluse, Malcolm Dydo, and Jay Saber, who attended the graduation ceremony, facilitate their twelve-week curriculum on a weekly basis inside the jail.
 The two-hour transformational group meetings encompass personal development processes that aid the men in having awareness around their own behaviors, motivations, and intentions.
 The processes and rounds within the group allow the men to develop trust, open-up in regard to where the behavior that led them to jail originated, and help them to make better choices for themselves and their families in the future.